richierocks/rebus.base/README.md

 ### Lookaround

 Zero-length assertions match characters then give up the match.  `lookahead` and `negative_lookahead` match forwards, and `lookbehind` and `negative_lookbehind` match backwards.
-Note that the last two aren't supported by R's POSIX engine, only it's Perl engine and *stringi*/*stringr*'s ICU engine.
+Note that the last two aren't supported by R's PCRE engine, only it's Perl engine and *stringi*/*stringr*'s ICU engine.
 For example, `q %R% lookahead("u")` matches "q" followed by "u", but only includes "q" in the match.

+### Backreferences

+TODO

 ### Mode modifiers